euankho/note-service/notes/3_Physics/Unit-8.md

 ## Primary sources used in power stations
+- **Baseload station:** A station which run 24 hours a day, 7 days a week converting energy all the time.
+However, the demand that consumers make for energy is variable and cannot always be predicted.
+From time to time the demand exceeds the output of the baseload stations.
 ### Fossil fuels
 - Advantages:
   - Modern fossil-fuel power stations can be very large and can convert significant amounts of power.